TDS on NRI Rental Income: Critical Information Every NRI Landlord Must Know

 - Declare the full rental income, regardless of the TDS deducted by the tenant.

-- Pay the difference in TDS if the tenant has deducted at the lower resident rate (5%) instead of the required 30%.
+- Pay the difference in TDS if the tenant has deducted at the lower resident rate instead of the required rate applicable for tds on rent for nri.

-- In cases where the NRI landlord does not pay advance tax on rental income, they will face interest charges under Sections 234B and 234C for failing to pay tax on time.
+- If the NRI landlord does not pay advance tax on rental income, they will incur interest under Sections 234B and 234C for failing to pay the tax on time.

 Moreover, tax authorities in India tend to scrutinize NRI cases closely, making it essential for both parties to stay compliant.